Supporting local food systems by

 raise the blade

-Learn the ways in which the industrialized food system is founded on and perpetuates exploitative, extractive and harmful practices
+Learn about the CT food system and the ways in which the industrialized food system is founded on and perpetuates exploitative, extractive and harmful practices

 Solutions are nuanced, understand